-IMPORTANT Use of bar-codes is an extremely accurate and effective method of positive patient identification.
+IMPORTANT Use of bar codes is an extremely accurate and effective method of positive patient identification.
 Certain features, such as checksum digits, maximize accuracy in reading Codabar, Code 39 and Interleaved 2-of-5 labels.
-In one study, the use of checksum digits detected 97% of misread errors.
 Use checksums to provide protection against occasional misread errors caused by problems such as damaged or misapplied labels.
-If you must use bar-codes without checksums, Beckman Coulter recommends that you verify each bar-code reading to assure correct patient identification.
+If you must use bar codes without checksums, Beckman Coulter recommends that you verify each bar-code reading to assure correct patient identification.

-Bar-code Symbologies Supported by the LH 700 Series
+Bar-Code Symbologies Supported by the LH 700 Series